maul-esel/ahkbook/README.md

 In either way,

 * add your posts
-* author posts mentioned in the index
+* author posts mentioned in the index (those in red)
 * improve and complete existing posts
 * translate posts in other languages (place them in a corresponding folder, such as `de/_posts` or `fr/_posts`).
 * add yourself to the list of contributors with a website of your choice ;-)